 If SEGAs within the brain start to obstruct spinal fluid flow, surgical removal of these tumors may be indicated.

-If excessive kidney tumor growth starts to cause functional problems, such as hypertension, surgical removal, or a less invasive procedure, called embolization, may be considered.
+If excessive kidney tumor growth starts to cause functional problems, such as hypertension or renal failure, surgical removal, or a less invasive procedure, called embolization, may be considered.

-However, mTOR inhibitors have emerged as an effective treatment for SEGAs and kidney tumors and in many cases, may be preferable to surgery.
+However, mTOR inhibitors have emerged as an effective medical treatment for SEGAs and kidney tumors, as well as lymphangioleiomyomatosis and potentially other tumors in TSC, which in many cases, may be preferable to surgery.

 Educated decisions about potential treatment of TSC-related tumors are ideally made in conjunction with experienced specialists knowledgeable about TSC and the involved organs.